anillava1999/Flight-Price-Prediction/README.md

 ## Overview
 This is a Flask web app which predicts fare of Flight ticket.
+* Flight Price Prediction created as an AI module and integrated with Web app to predict the price of flight ticket.
+* Developed these POC the Internship.
+* Created API using Flask Framework and integrated with Heroku cloud platform.

 ## Motivation
 What to do when you are at home due to this pandemic situation?
 I started to learn Machine Learning model to get most out of it.
 I came to know mathematics behind all supervised models.
 Finally it is important to work on application (real world application) to actually make a difference.